LI-Huabing/LI-Huabing.github.io/README.md

-My academic page at www.huabing.li!
+This is my academic page at www.huabing.li, and thanks Shitong Luo for this elegant academic-homepage template!